What's in the gaiwan?

 Energizes and sharpens focus 👁

-Sheng Pu'er Ku Zhu Shan x Kun Lu Shan "Aurora Borealis"
+Raw Pu'er Ku Zhu Shan x Kun Lu Shan "Aurora Borealis"

-📍This blend is crafted from the iconic mountains of Ku Zhu Shan and Kun Lu Shan, located in Jinggu County.
-Ku Zhu Shan is renowned for its ancient rattan trees, named after their unique shoots that transform into long, winding tendrils.
+🌿 Ku Zhu Shan is known for its ancient rattan trees, named after their unique shoots that transform into long, winding tendrils.
 This is linked to the harvesting method, where the entire leaf is picked except for the final ones on the branch.

 The aroma of the warmed leaves reveals notes of orchid, petrichor, dry moss, and a faint ocean breeze.
 As the leaves are steamed, hints of citronella, barberry, sage, and a pinch of lemon zest emerge.